nagaraj602/install_kubernetes_bare_metal_RHEL_Ubuntu_amazon_linux/without_creating_VPC/README.md

 Pre-requisites:
 * If you don't have AWS CLI, Terraform and Ansible installed, then script will automatically install it and prompts for AWS CLI Credential configuration.
 If you have existing AWS CLI installation but not configured AWS CLI credentials, then please configure it.
 * Make sure you have git installed on your server to clone this Repo.
-* If you want to customize the instance type, existing keypair, number of worker nodes, OS type, then, go to the directory: `terraform/terraform.tfvars`
+* If you want to customize the instance type, existing keypair name, number of worker nodes, OS type, then, go to the directory: `terraform/terraform.tfvars`
 ---

 Installing Bare metal Kubernetes automatically on any OS of your choice: RHEL, Amazon Linux, Ubuntu.
 It uses Terraform to create infrastructure using your Default VPC and sets up EC2 instances using your specified SSH Keypair.